gridsome/gridsome.org/blog/2019-08-25-gridsome-07/index.md

 slug: gridsome-v07
 author: [hjvedvik, tommyvedvik]
 date: 2019-08-30
-excerpt: "Version 0.7 is finally here with a new Schema API, Dynamic Routing, a better way to setup Templates, Custom App.vue, and more!"
+excerpt: "Version 0.7 is finally here with a new Schema API, Dynamic Routing, better Template config, Custom App.vue, and more!"
 ---

 - [New Schema API](#schema-api): Define what fields that are coming from an external source.